 The delusion, “once in grace always in grace,” is denied by this state of disconnection.
 Thus, it is certainly possible for those who have been in Christ to sever their connection with Him and be lost (Hebrews 6:4–6).
 Therefore, salvation is conditional upon abiding in Christ until the end.

 The Christian represented by the severed branch may carry on a form of religion.
 But the divine strength is missing (2 Timothy 3:5).
-In temptation, the shallowness of his profession is exposed.
+In temptation, the shallowness of his profession is seen.
 As the cut branches are eventually gathered and burned, so the unfruitful Christian will suffer eternal death (Matthew 10:28; 13:38–40; 25:41, 46).

-No condemnation on the believers
+No Condemnation for the believers

 The good news of the gospel is that Christ came to condemn sin, not sinners (John 3:17; Romans 8:3).
 A believer who accepts Christ’s salvation and commits to a life of obedience, Christ offers justification and victory over sin.
 There may yet be deficits in the believer’s character, but when he purposes to obey the Lord and puts efforts to this end, Jesus accepts his effort as man’s best service, and He makes up for the deficit with His own divine merit.
 For this Christian, there is no condemnation (John 3:18).